ibmresilient/resilient-community-apps/fn_microsoft_security_graph/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Alert Polling Integration that creates new incidents in the Resilient platform from Microsoft Graph Security API alerts.
+* Alert Polling Integration that creates new incidents in the SOAR platform from Microsoft Graph Security API alerts.
 * Search function to query alerts across the tenant's data using Microsoft Graph Security API.
 * Function to get details of specific Microsoft Security alerts.
 * Function to update details of specific Microsoft Security alerts.
-* Update Microsoft Security alerts as "Resolved" when the corresponding Resilient incident is closed.
+* Update Microsoft Security alerts as "Resolved" when the corresponding SOAR incident is closed.

 ---
 ## Installation

 ### App Format

-The app .zip file is in a container format and requires a Resilient platform configured with an App Host.
+The app .zip file is in a container format and requires a SOAR platform configured with an App Host.

-The app tar.gz file is an extension format and requires a Resilient platform configured with an integration server.
+The app tar.gz file is an extension format and requires a SOAR platform configured with an integration server.

 ### App Host
-For a complete guide on how to configure App Host for Resilient and install apps, please reference the Resilient Apps [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ).
+For a complete guide on how to configure App Host for SOAR and install apps, please reference the SOAR Apps [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ).

 All the components for running this integration in a container already exist when using the App Host app.